-LinkedIn can be more than an online resume and far more than another social media profile.
-LinkedIn is your way to tell the world who you are, what your strengths are, and why employers should want you.
-There is no better (or free) way to do this!
+LinkedIn is more than an online resume and far more than another social media profile.
+LinkedIn is your way to tell your unique story, showcase your strengths, and identify why employers should want you.
+There is no better (or free!) way to do this.

-Or you could create a FREE LinkedIn profile with a custom URL which will rank high on Google without any time or effort on your part.
-Well, you will have to make a few clicks.
+Or you could create a FREE LinkedIn profile with a custom URL that will rank high on Google without any time or effort on your part (with the exception of a few clicks).

 But why do YOU, a college graduate, need LinkedIn?

 You Can Develop + Showcase Your Personal Brand